Last updated: September 1, 2025

 Quick start: seeing it in action

-To get your OTLP Receiver up and running, simply define it in the receivers section of your Collector’s configuration.
-By default, both gRPC and HTTP protocols are enabled on their respective standard ports.
+Getting the OTLP receiver running is straightforward.
+All you need to do is define it in the receivers section of your Collector configuration.
+By default, it will enable both gRPC and HTTP protocols on their standard ports.

 yaml